 What screams street food in Siem Reap?
 Simplicity, creativity, and uniqueness.
 Say goodbye to your hotdogs, waffles, and grilled cheese, as for first time comers to Siem Reap, you are going to be greeted with exotic options that, if you find the idea of eating insects daunting, is not for the faint hearted.
-Let’s enjoy with: Indochina holidays
+Let’s enjoy with: Indochina private tours

 Street food in Siem Reap for the faint hearted